richarddo3/rag-pipeline-cinemasleuths/README.md

 ##Data & ETL Integration: The primary dataset is a cleaned CSV generated from an earlier ETL assignment: etl_cleaned_dataset.csv

+## Notebooks
+The `notebooks/` directory contains exploratory analysis and early experimentation used during dataset inspection and pipeline development.
+These notebooks are not required to run the final system.

 ##Running the Project:

 -Install dependencies: pip install -r api/requirements.txt